nazantop/SmartChargingAPI/readme.md

 - This project uses **MongoDB Atlas**.
 Ensure your connection string is valid (string in appsettings.json file is valid).
 - Swagger documentation is available for API exploration.
+- Some data in database already inserted for you to test.

 ---